JonahU/cpp-proj2/README.md

         - no function overloading (there isn't overloading in python)
         - no nested template
         - no nested struct
-        - newline required at end of file
+        - newline required at end of header file or weird things happen
         - no extraneous parentheses
         - no operator functions
         - no tuple